DanIsaksson/Exercise-Methods/Archive/exercise2.md

-﻿Console.WriteLine("Write two whole numerical values to evaluate which is lowest: ");
+Console.WriteLine("Write two whole numerical values to evaluate which is lowest: ");

 //Checks input A and whether.
 If it's a letter, loops until user enters number. int inputA;